-- 1. To reiterate its support for the International Criminal Court (ICC), which acts in favor of the common commitment to combat impunity for the most serious crimes of concern to the international community, in accordance with the Rome Statute, complementary to domestic criminal jurisdictions. - 2.
-To welcome the new prosecutor and the six judges of the ICC elected for the 2021-2030 term. - 3.
-To encourage those member states that have not yet done so to consider ratifying or acceding to, as appropriate, the Rome Statute of the ICC and its Agreement on Privileges and Immunities. - 4.
+- 1. To reiterate its support for the International Criminal Court, which acts in favor of the common commitment to combat impunity for the most serious crimes of concern to the international community, in accordance with the Rome Statute, complementary to domestic criminal jurisdictions. - 2.
+To welcome the new prosecutor and the six judges of the Court, elected for the 2021-2030 term of office. - 3.
+To encourage those member states that have not yet done so to consider ratifying or acceding to, as the case may be, the Rome Statute of the International Criminal Court and its Agreement on Privileges and Immunities. - 4.
 To urge member states that are party to those instruments to adopt, in accordance with their domestic law, the necessary measures to ensure their full and effective implementation. - 5.
-To call upon those member states that are parties to the Rome Statute and urge those member states that are not parties, as well as international and regional organizations, to strengthen cooperation and assistance with the ICC in keeping with applicable international obligations, particularly with regard to arrest and surrender, production of evidence, protection and transfer of victims and witnesses, and enforcement of judgments, in order to avoid impunity for those responsible for committing the crimes over which it has jurisdiction. - 6.
-To express its satisfaction with the cooperation between the OAS and the ICC in the area of international criminal law, to urge the General Secretariat to continue strengthening that cooperation within the sphere of its competencies, and to request the Permanent Council, within the framework of the CAJP, to hold, in the second half of 2022, a technical working meeting for member states to discuss measures that could strengthen cooperation with the ICC, particularly within the framework of the Review Mechanism to evaluate the recommendations contained in the "Final Report of the Independent Expert Review of the International Criminal Court and the Rome Statute System."
-The ICC, international organizations, academia, national authorities, and civil society will be invited to cooperate and participate in that working meeting.
+To call upon those member states that are parties to the Rome Statute and urges those member states that are not parties, as well as international and regional organizations, to strengthen cooperation and assistance with the International Criminal Court in keeping with applicable international obligations, particularly with regard to arrest and surrender, production of evidence, protection and transfer of victims and witnesses, and enforcement of judgments, in order to avoid impunity for those responsible for committing the crimes over which it has jurisdiction. - 6.
+To express satisfaction with the cooperation between the OAS and the International Criminal Court in the area of international criminal law and to urge the General Secretariat to continue strengthening that cooperation within the sphere of its competencies, and to request the Permanent Council, within the framework of the Committee on Juridical and Political Affairs, to hold, in the second half of 2022, a technical working meeting for member states to discuss measures that could strengthen cooperation with the International Criminal Court, particularly within the framework of the Review Mechanism to evaluate the recommendations contained in the Final Report of the Independent Expert Review of the International Criminal Court and the Rome Statute System.
+The International Criminal Court, international organizations, academia, and institutions, national authorities and civil society will be invited to cooperate and participate in that working meeting.